Extension of automorphisms of rational smooth affine curves: Embeddings of rational smooth affine curves into the plane

-Suppose for contradiction that there exists a closed embedding $\tau\colon \Gamma\to \A^2$ for which every automorphism of $\Gamma$ extends.
-Since the identity is the only automorphism of $\A^2$ that restricts to the identity on a closed curve isomorphic to $\A^1 \setminus\{0,1\}$ (see Lemma \ref{Lemma:fixed points of a plane polynomial automorphism} below), we would have a subgroup $G\subset \Aut(\A^2)$ isomorphic to $\Sym_3$ whose restriction to $\tau(\Gamma)$ yields $\Aut(\Gamma)$.
+Suppose for contradiction that there exists a closed embedding $\tau\colon \Gamma\to \A^2$ for which every automorphism of~$\Gamma$ extends.
+Since the identity is the only automorphism of~$\A^2$ that restricts to the identity on a closed curve isomorphic to $\A^1 \setminus\{0,1\}$ (see Lemma~\ref{Lemma:fixed points of a plane polynomial automorphism} below), we would have a subgroup $G\subset \Aut(\A^2)$ isomorphic to $\Sym_3$ whose restriction to $\tau(\Gamma)$ yields $\Aut(\Gamma)$.

 We now prove that this is impossible.
-First, recall that $G$ is conjugate to a subgroup of $\GL(2,\C)$.
-This uses the structure of amalgamated product of $\Aut(\A^2)$ (see \cite{Kam79}).
-Then, one easily checks that $G$ is conjugate to the subgroup $G'$ of $\GL(2,\C)$ generated by
+First, recall that $G$ is conjugate to a subgroup of~$\GL(2,\C)$ (see Lemma~\ref{Lemm:FiniteGL2} above).
+Then, one easily checks that $G$ is conjugate to the subgroup $G'$ of~$\GL(2,\C)$ generated by

-We let $f\in\Aut(\A^2)$ be an automorphism such that $fGf^{-1}=G'$ and we consider the embedding $\hat{\tau}=f\circ\tau$ of $\Gamma$ in $\A^2$.
-The automorphism group of $\Gamma$ extends then to $G'$ for this embedding.
+We let $f\in\Aut(\A^2)$ be an automorphism such that $fGf^{-1}=G'$ and we consider the embedding $\hat{\tau}=f\circ\tau$ of~$\Gamma$ in $\A^2$.
+The automorphism group of~$\Gamma$ extends then to~$G'$ for this embedding.